gigascience/gigadb-website/docs/wasabidocs/WASABI_USER_DROPBOXES.md

         "s3:ListBucketMultipartUploads"
       ],
       "NotResource": [
-        "arn:aws:s3:::gigadb-bucket-${aws:username}/*",
-        "arn:aws:s3:::gigadb-bucket-${aws:username}"
+        "arn:aws:s3:::bucket-${aws:username}/*",
+        "arn:aws:s3:::bucket-${aws:username}"
       ]
     },
     {
       "Effect": "Deny",
       "Action": "s3:*",
       "NotResource": [
-        "arn:aws:s3:::gigadb-bucket-${aws:username}/*",
-        "arn:aws:s3:::gigadb-bucket-${aws:username}"
+        "arn:aws:s3:::bucket-${aws:username}/*",
+        "arn:aws:s3:::bucket-${aws:username}"
       ]
     }
   ]
 }
 ```

-Now, create a new user account called `user1`.
-Select the Programmatic (create
+Now, create a new user account called `giga-d-23-00123`.
+Select the Programmatic
-API key) option so an API key set is created for future use with this user's
+(create API key) option so an API key set is created for future use with this
-storage app.
-Also provide `user1` with console access if needed.
+user's storage app.
+Also provide `giga-d-23-00123` user with console access if
+needed.

 ## Separate directories for each user within one bucket